Manish-S-Patil/AR-project/AR-project-backend/README.md

    - Verify admin credentials are correct
    - Run `node scripts/create-admin.js` to create admin user
    - Check JWT token includes role information
+ - If access token expired, call `/api/auth/refresh` to obtain a new token

 ### Logs
 The server logs important events to the console.
 Check the terminal output for error messages.